Delivering the new retail experience

 And that doesn’t mean simply moving more existing systems and applications to the cloud.

-Retailers that have used the cloud to rapidly re-envision their business on a cloud-enabled, sustainable Living Systems platform will become a true digital retailer able to keep up with the pace of change and to cost-effectively and continually evolve and innovate to deliver the experiences customers want.
+Retailers that have used the cloud to rapidly re-envision their business on a cloud-enabled, sustainable technology platform will become a true digital retailer able to keep up with the pace of change and to cost-effectively and continually evolve and innovate to deliver the experiences customers want.